yochaigal/cairn/wip/2e/dungeon-seeds.md

   - The doorway near the SW corridor contains the broken statue of a robed figure (see Basilisk, **3**).
 - **Movement**: Robed soldiers engaged in melee combat with unseen opponents.
   - There are always at least 3 members of either Faction engaged in skirmishes here.
 They will generally attack any shapes that try to cross the room but are easily confused by the smoke.
-  - Due to the smoke all attacks within the room are _impaired_.
+  - Due to the smoke, all attacks within the room are _impaired_.
 - **Floor**: Split when the temple fractured.
 Along with the smoke, navigation in this room is extremely difficult.

 #### Druid Cultist